 The election may be made with traverse or without traverse.
 If it is made with traverse, which means that the applicant is disagreeing with the examiner regarding the restriction requirement or the grouping of claims, the applicant may submit arguments as to why the restriction requirement is improper.
 Nevertheless, the applicant must still make an election.
 If the election is made without traverse, which is typically the recommended route unless there are unique circumstances, then the applicant merely makes an election.

 Generally, in practice, it is better to make the election without traverse.
 The reason is that most arguments traversing the restriction requirement are not successful and cost money.
 Those traversals that have been most successful for me have involved a regrouping of the claims differently than that suggested by the examiner.
-This has often occurred in applications that describe multiple embodiments where the examiner did not fully appreciate how the various embodiment s should be grouped and has grouped the various claims incorrectly.
-In these cases, instead of removing the restriction requirement, the grouping of claims are arranged to make more sense in relation to the invention being described in the patent application.
+This has often occurred in applications that describe multiple embodiments where the examiner did not fully appreciate how the various embodiments should be grouped and have grouped the various claims incorrectly.
+In these cases, instead of removing the restriction requirement, the grouping of claims is arranged to make more sense in relation to the invention being described in the patent application.

 Another reason for not traversing the restriction requirement is that the restriction requirement prevents the examiner from making a double patenting rejection on a later filed divisional patent application.
 To overcome the double patenting rejection, the applicant typically files a terminal disclaimer which would make the patent term coincide with the earlier filed parent patent application.
 By not traversing the restriction requirement, the patent terms of the parent and the subsequently filed divisional patent applications can have different patent terms.
 Although the patent’s term is 20 years from the earliest priority date, due to patent term adjustments for patent office delays which could result in an extension for a number of years, it may be beneficial to allow for this possibility by prosecuting similar claims in two different related patent applications.